-- 1. Regular independent review of equity holdings. - 2.
-Formally engaging with investment managers twice a year to test their ESG integration and their stance or actions on other topical matters.
+- 1. Regular independent review of equity holdings - 2.
+Formally engaging with investment managers twice a year to test their ESG integration and their stance or actions on other topical matters - 3.
+Formulating internal committees to oversee the Fund's engagement activities driven within the Investment team.